-This curriculum requires a minimum of 128 credit hours and completion of the course requirements shown in the typical four-year program presented in the adjacent catalogs.
+This curriculum requires a minimum of 131 credit hours and completion of the course requirements shown in the typical four-year program presented in the adjacent catalogs.
 Please consult the catalog for your class as these are not identical.

 The Industrial and Management Engineering program at Rensselaer is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 How does ISE differ from other engineering disciplines?

 - It places more emphasis on human interaction;

 ISEs focus their attention on the relationship between people and technologies by developing human-centered systems that effectively integrate scientific discovery and societal needs

 The Industrial and Management Engineering program is designed to prepare students for continued learning and successful careers in industry, government, academia, and consulting.
 Within a few years of graduation our graduates of the Bachelor of Science programs are expected to:

 pursue professional positions in industry and/or graduate study programs in their areas of interest.

 contribute to the body of knowledge in their professional discipline through problem-solving, discovery, leadership, and responsible application of technology.